Vicky White ‘no longer employed’ by jail, manhunt continues

 While Vicky White turned in her retirement papers Friday, the Sheriff’s Office said those papers were never finalized and that she is no longer employed by the office.

+Singleton said jail policy is an inmate with Casey White’s record is never to be escorted alone but jail employees were intimidated to question their boss, Vicky White, about what she was doing.

+Singleton also discussed his thoughts on the release of the getaway car the Whites were last seen in, a copper-colored 2007 Ford Edge.

-“Well, we’re getting tips from several states, east of the Mississippi, especially,” Lauderdale County Sheriff Rick Singleton said.
+“Well, we’re getting tips from several states, east of the Mississippi, especially,” Singleton said.
 “My gut feeling is that they’re out of this area.
 The problem is we don’t know if they went north, south, east or west.”

 “Now that vehicle description is out there.
 You know, I tell people if you were one of them, and you knew that descriptions out there, what would you do?
 You know, so the assumption here, they’re probably if they haven’t already going to ditch that vehicle.
 But that being said, that means we will find it and that will still give us an idea of what geographic area they might be in if they do that,” Singleton told News 19.